HTTP Client

 response, err := facades.Http().WithContext(ctx).Get("https://example.com")Bind Response

-You can use the Bind method directly on the Http facade to specify the struct that the response should be bound to.
+You can use the Bind method to specify the struct that the response should be bound to.

 type User struct {